fabricioleandrocoutinho/Project-Cad-Product/README.md

 This project is responsible for registering the products. it has a swagger so that the user can register the products

+# Video
+  Presentation video is in the root folder, named Video - Presentation of Projecto.rar

 ## Route
 {odin-base-url}/swagger/index.html